Your dollar is shrinking.

 You don't need a whole one.

-Each bitcoin divides into 100 million pieces called satoshis.
+Each bitcoin splits into 100 million pieces called satoshis.
 You can buy a few cents worth.

 No one is in charge.